Skip to content

 Kinematic Curves at Fixed Lab Angle

-kinematics_curve_at_angle sweeps over a range of beam energies at a fixed lab angle, returning ejectile kinematics for both solution branches.
+kinematics_curve_at_angle sweeps over a range of beam energies at a fixed ejectile lab angle (theta3_lab), returning ejectile kinematics for both solution branches.

 import numpy as np